-A first scheme consists of a quarantee scheme on existing or new loans to support companies affected by the coronavirus outbreak.
+A first scheme consists of a guarantee scheme on existing or new loans to support companies affected by the coronavirus outbreak.
 The support consists in the provision by the Polish National Development Bank, Bank Gospodarstwa Krajowego, of public guarantees on investment loans and working capital loans with a maximum maturity of 24 months to medium and large Polish companies active in all sectors.
 (3 April)

 A second measure provides liquidity support in the form of guarantees on loans and subsidised interest rates for loans with maximum maturity of 6 years which is open to all companies (SMEs and large undertakings).
-The scheme is co-funded by European Union funds under shared management, notably the European Regional Development Fund and the European Social Fund.
-(8 April)
+The scheme is co-funded by European Union funds under shared management, notably the European Regional Development Fund and the European Social Fund (8 April).
+The scheme has been amended and will now use the EURIBOR base rate applicable on 1 October 2020 to calculate the interest rates charged and the application of the scheme has been extended to 30 June 2021 (27 October).